Degree Requirements

 Students may only double major in two disciplines from the Scarborough School of Business & Communication with permission from the program faculty.
 Students must develop a proposal to outline how they will achieve breadth of knowledge in the two disciplines chosen.

 The communication program offers a major requiring ten courses and one correlative course defined below.
-All four core courses are required and must be completed in sequential order.
 Students must earn a C- or better in COMM 10100 FOUNDATIONS OF PUBLIC COMMUN and COMM 30000 HUMAN COMMUNICATION THEORY and maintain a minimum grade-point average of 2.0 for all communication courses to progress in the major.
 See the Communication Overview page for additional information.

 Core Courses in the Major

-The senior sequence of the two 40000-level courses constitutes the capstone sequence, which encourages students to explore critical issues in the discipline and further refine their communication skills in the context of a senior seminar.
+All four core courses listed below are required and must be completed in sequential order.
+COMM 48000 SENIOR SEMINAR constitutes the capstone experience, which encourages students to explore critical issues in the discipline and further refine their communication skills in the context of a senior seminar.

 Core Courses